Sipiniq: Birth

 The change of sex could occur as a fetus while still in the womb, or at the moment of birth.
 For example, a newborn infant might be perceived as having a penis and testicles that "split open" at the moment of birth to become a vagina and labia.
 That infant would be socially designated as being male despite possessing sex organs usually perceived as female.
-In a more complex example of a sex change that occurred before birth, one Inuit woman described having memories of being the soul of her own deceased maternal grandfather, who entered her own mother's uterus and became a male fetus.
+In a more complex example of a sex change that occurred before birth, one Inuk woman described having memories of being the soul of her own deceased maternal grandfather, who entered her own mother's uterus and became a male fetus.
 When the time came for birth, the fetus rejected being born male and was born physically as a female.

 Fieldwork conducted in the 1970s indicated that two-thirds of sipiniit were male infants who had become female, and were then designated as male (the reverse could occur, albeit more rarely).
 Long and difficult births were often attributed to sipiniit infants.
 Other physical signs that an infant was sipiniq include genital ambiguity (ranging from swelling due to edema to genitals with intersex features) and genitals blocked by mucus at birth.

 Socialization

 A sipiniq person was regarded socially as a member of their designated gender, in a process that has been termed "reverse socialization".
-They would be named after a deceased relative of the designated gender, perform work associated with that gender, and wear traditional clothing tailored for that gender's tasks.
+They would be named after a deceased relative of the designated gender, learn skills and perform work associated with that gender, and wear traditional clothing tailored for that gender's tasks.
 An individual was usually treated as sipiniq until puberty, but in some cases they retained the role into adulthood and even after marriage.
 Sipiniit were considered to be strong intermediaries between the natural and spiritual worlds, making them prime candidates for taking on the role of an angakkuq, or shaman.
 Many sipiniit married other sipiniit, but they could also marry cisgender individuals – being sipiniit reflected a gender role and not a sexuality.
 Some Inuit reported a belief that women who were or had been sipiniit would give birth to sipiniit children themselves.